ColdFusionX/ColdFusionX.github.io/_posts/2020-08-25-SwagshopHTB.md

 ![wfuzz](/assets/img/Posts/Swagshop/wfuzz.png)

-Lets run Searchsploit to look for publicly available exploits and we found out a exploit `Magento eCommerce- Remote code Execution-37977.py` which creates a admin account credentials which can be used to login to admin panel on <http://swagshop.htb/index.php/admin/>
+Lets run Searchsploit to look for publicly available exploits and we found out a exploit `Magento eCommerce- Remote code Execution-37977.py` that creates a admin account on Magento CMS which can be used to login to admin panel on <http://swagshop.htb/index.php/admin/>

 ![searchsploit](/assets/img/Posts/Swagshop/searchsploit.png)